franciscrot/dma/dh-skills.md

 Basic programming ideas and workflows that support media, arts, and humanities research.

 <details markdown="1">
-<summary>Why learn some coding?</summary>
+<summary>As a scholar in media, arts, and humanities, why learn coding?</summary>

-Why are we learning coding in the first place?
+Why learning coding in the first place?
 There are all kinds of reasons, but here are just a few.
-Well, once you’ve got to an intermediary level, you might …
+Once you’ve got to an intermediary level, you might …

 - **Automate mundane tasks** — renaming files, batch-processing images or texts, extracting information from many sources, etc.
 - **Create games** or interactive tools to help to disseminate your research, or to use within your teaching.